 6. Moving Images

 Bright, contrasting colors are fascinating to babies.
 Bust out some colorful fabric or try a crib mobile that plays peaceful sounds and projects images.
-There are also apps like this one that display simple black and white images that babies find relaxing.
+There are apps like this one that display simple black and white images babies find relaxing.